The Pargiter Trust funding helps organisations working with older people in Guernsey. Funds are awarded via a grants programme.

 The Programme is open to:

-- Any voluntary organisation, group or committee, non-profit organisation or registered charity which works to support disadvantaged elderly people.
+- Any voluntary organisation, grassroots group or committee, non-profit organisation or registered charity which works to support disadvantaged older people in the Bailiwick.

 What are the criteria?